-- \checkmark Confront the student with the behavior that is of concern - \checkmark Address the substance abuse issue if the student is open and willing. - ✓ Contact Campus Security if you encounter a student under the influence on campus. - ✓ Offer concern for the student's overall well-being.
+- ✓ Confront the student with the behavior that is of concern. - ✓ Address the substance abuse issue if the student is open and willing. - ✓ Contact the Campus Deputy or Safety Office at 760-483-7411 if you encounter a student under the influence on campus. - ✓ Offer concern for the student's overall well-being.

-- ✓ Convey judgment or criticism about the student's substance abuse. - ✓ Make allowances for the student's irresponsible behavior. - \checkmark Ignore signs of intoxication in the classroom.
+- ✓ Convey judgment or criticism about the student's substance abuse. - ✓ Make allowances for the student's irresponsible behavior. - ✓ Ignore signs of intoxication in the classroom.